-Whenever we get the barbecue going (we have a charcoal one) we don't want to waste a bit of heat so usually end up grilling a bunch of extra things that we'll be saving for later.
-Today I'm showing you something I made with some red peppers we roasted during this barbecue back in the spring.
+Whenever we get the barbecue going (we have a charcoal one) we don’t want to waste a bit of heat so usually end up grilling a bunch of extra things that we’ll be saving for later.
+Today I’m showing you something I made with some red peppers we roasted during this barbecue back in the spring.
+We had the peppers in the freezer, just ready to pull out to make this delicious dip.

 I’ve called it “Party Food” because that’s when I usually serve this dip, but this time I had made it to bring on a picnic.
 But the picnic didn’t end up happening, so we just ate it as a snack over the span of a few days and pretended we were partying while we did.